 WHAT IS ECONOLOGY?

-Deconstructed view of social constructs such as law, order, systems of government, political philosophies, morality, customs and norms which underpin and sustain the complexification of advanced civilisations.
+A deconstructed view of the contractual enhancements which modulate human behaviour such as law, order, systems of government, political philosophies, customs and conventions which underpin civilisational social supercomplexity.

 Key concepts underwriting econology are: complex sociality, dominance hierarchies, organisational structure, sedentism, subsistence, self-domestication, artificial selection, synthetic ecology, economics, nonnatural habitats and civilisation.
 The central theory of econology argues that civilisation is a maladaptation which is not a viable alternative to our previous ecology of subsistence and foraging, nor an evolutionary stable survival strategy within a Nash equilibrium.
 Econology proposes that three major transactional defects inherent to economic theory are the cause of the Anthropocene epoch which it predicts shall worsen over time at an accelerating rate.
 A capitulation to econology grants us the theoretical foundations necessary to define exactly where humans are going wrong, which by itself, achieves the largest part of the solution through relative knowledge.
 If we are true in our scientific pursuits to improve natural knowledge, then the basis of this work and its key propositions serve that goal better than most; placing the sole value of science in our understanding rather than our economic ambitions.